nathanus-maximus/nathanus-maximus.github.io/incident-response.md

 The outcome was that I successfully completed the challenges and finished the room (which is to say that I successfully followed the “NIST Incident Response” process).

-<u>Context of the chosen platform, its relevance to cybersecurity learning, and why I selected it:</u>
+<h2>Context of the chosen platform, its relevance to cybersecurity learning, and why I selected it:</h2>

 TryHackMe is a cybersecurity learning platform that has both free and premium tiers.
 It includes (at least) 800 “rooms” (the number is continually growing), which fall into the 2 categories of either “walkthroughs” or “challenges”.
 Walkthroughs are often a mix of informational and guided challenges.
 Challenges are essentially “capture the flags”, with little to no guidance about how you should do so.

 TryHackMe is a very popular cybersecurity learning platform, with over 6 million users, and it is growing very rapidly.
 It has many beginner-friendly features, including beginner “learning paths” that offer a guided way to approach practical learning in cybersecurity.
 It also has a “gamified” feel, which may excite beginners, and contribute to continued engagement with the platform.

-<u>Problem/Challenge – Description of the exercise/task attempted, its cybersecurity context, and its relevance:</u>
+<h2>Problem/Challenge – Description of the exercise/task attempted, its cybersecurity context, and its relevance:</h2>

 The exercise was to act as a member of the “Incident Response Team” and manage an incident on a compromised Windows workstation.
 The objectives of the room were to “understand the different phases of the incident response process”, and to “apply the process to a realistic scenario as an incident responder”.

-<u>Project Goal/Objectives – What I aimed to achieve from the activity:</u>
+<h2>Project Goal/Objectives – What I aimed to achieve from the activity:</h2>

 I wanted to learn about the NIST incident response process (“Preparation”, “Detection & Analysis”, “Containment, Eradication & Recovery”, and “Post-Incident Activity”), and gain experience following a realistic scenario with this process.

-<u>Methodology – Step-by-step explanation of how I carried out the activity, tools used, and reasoning for each step.</u>
+<h2>Methodology – Step-by-step explanation of how I carried out the activity, tools used, and reasoning for each step.</h2>

 a)	Reading/learning about the NIST Incident Response process.